 Dr. Sierra earned her Bachelor of Science in Psychology and Political Science from Saint Peter’s College.
 She earned a master’s in clinical counseling psychology with a concentration in Latino/a Mental Health.
 She completed her PhD in International Psychology: Trauma Services Concentration.

-Dr. Sierra is licensed as a Professional Counselor in Washington, DC, Maryland, and Virginia, serving the DC Metro Area.
+Dr. Sierra is licensed as a Professional Counselor in Washington, DC, Maryland, Virginia, and Texas.
 She is also a National Certified Counselor.
 Dr. Sierra is certified by the District of Columbia’s Superior Courts as a Subject Matter Expert -Child Therapist.

 Curriculum Vitae